-Has your company ever performed an external audit of U.S. or global customs compliance?
+7. Has your company ever performed an external audit of U.S. or global customs compliance?

-Even with no history of violations, an importer's best bet to get ahead of the curve and correct any errors is to undertake a review of its reporting and recordkeeping with CBP and/or global customs authorities.
+Even with no history of violations, an importer's best bet to get ahead of the curve and correct any errors is to undertake a review of its reporting and recordkeeping with CBP and/ or global customs authorities.
 Conducting an external audit of customs compliance and reporting is the surest way to identify and correct all potential issues and to minimize the payment of duties and other fees to CBP and other global customs authorities.

-Does your company have a formal NAFTA qualification program that meets all the requirements of U.S. Customs & Border Protection, Canada's Border Services Agency, and Mexico's Servicio de Administración Tributaria (SAT)?
+8. Does your company have a formal NAFTA qualification program that meets all the requirements of CBP, Canada's Border Services Agency (CBSA), and Mexico's Servicio de Administración Tributaria (SAT)?

-NAFTA is the most commonly used free trade agreement for companies with operations in the United States, Canada and Mexico, yet many retailers are unaware of which specific NAFTA rules apply to their business.
+NAFTA is the most commonly used free trade agreement for companies with operations in the United States, Canada and Mexico, yet many companies' leadership is unaware of which specific NAFTA rules apply to their business.
 Customs authorities have ramped up audits, called NAFTA Verifications, which means proper documentation to support NAFTA claims is needed to avoid being denied preferential duty treatment.
-NAFTA documentation needs to be made a company-wide priority; otherwise, businesses risk paying a non-NAFTA duty rate, which can significantly impact business planning and balance sheets.
+NAFTA documentation needs to be made a company-wide priority, otherwise businesses risk paying a non-NAFTA duty rate, which can significantly impact business planning and balance sheets - especially with the new US-Mexico-Canada (USMCA) Free Trade Agreement awaiting passage by the U.S. Congress, which will require an overhaul of any existing NAFTA qualification processes if ratified.

-Does your company import merchandise made by a contract manufacturer?
+9. Does your company import merchandise made by a contract manufacturer?

-One of the oldest and most reliable customs-duty-saving techniques is called the First Sale Rule (FSR).
-The United States is the only major trading nation that still allows use of FSR, under which the manufacturer's invoice can serve as the declared customs value when it represents the first in a series of two or more sales preceding importation into the U.S. This typically occurs when an unrelated contract manufacturer sells goods to a middleman-such as a trading company-which then re-sells the goods to the U.S. importer.
-FSR claims must be supported by meticulous documentation and meet certain requirements to quality and shouldn't be overlooked by any retailer, large or small.
+One of the oldest and most reliable customs-duty saving techniques is called the First Sale Rule (FSR).
+The United States is the only major trading nation that still allows use of FSR, under which the manufacturer's invoice can serve as the declared customs value when it represents the first in a series of two or more sales preceding importation into the U.S. This typically occurs when an unrelated contract manufacturer sells goods to a middleman-such as a trading company or foreign parent company-which then re-sells the goods to the U.S. importer.
+FSR claims must be supported by meticulous documentation and meet certain requirements to quality, and shouldn't be overlooked by any company, large or small.

-Does your company export merchandise in the same condition as it was in when imported, or as a material used in the production of your exported good?
+10. Does your company export merchandise in the same condition as it was in when imported or as a material used in the production of your exported good?

-Duty drawbacks can be a financial windfall for retailers that export merchandise.
+Duty drawback can be a financial windfall to companies that export merchandise.
 The basic rule is that a refund of 99% of any duties paid on imported products can be claimed for any imported items that are exported in some form-either as "unused merchandise drawback" (the same item is exported as that which was imported), or as "manufacturing drawback" (imported materials are further processed prior to export).
 Drawback can also be claimed for items that are scrapped because they don't meet the order specifications.
 Under certain conditions, even domestic materials can be substituted for the imported ones, and the exporter still gets a refund of import duties.

-Answer these 10 questions, and you'll be well on your way to understanding your company's total tariff liability, and to being prepared for the next big tariff news.
+Answer these 10 questions, and you'll be well on your way to understanding your company's total tariff liability, and to be prepared for the next big tariff news.